ensody/ReactiveState-Kotlin/README.md

 ### Running operations outside of the UI lifecycle

-On Android, managing operations independently of the UI lifecycle (e.g. button click -> request -> UI rotated -> response -> UI update) is made unnecessarily difficult because Android can destroy your UI in the middle of an operation.
+On Android, managing operations independently of the UI lifecycle (e.g. button click -> request -> UI rotated -> response -> UI update/navigation) is made unnecessarily difficult because Android can destroy your UI in the middle of an operation.
 To work around this, you'll usually launch a coroutine in `ViewModel.viewModelScope` and/or use a `Channel` to communicate between the `ViewModel` and the UI.

 In order to simplify this pattern, ReactiveState provides `WorkQueue` and helpers like [conflatedWorkQueue](https://ensody.github.io/ReactiveState-Kotlin/reactivestate/com.ensody.reactivestate/androidx.lifecycle.-view-model/conflated-work-queue/)
 (available for `LifecycleOwner`, `ViewModel`, `CoroutineScope`, `State`, etc.).
 A `WorkQueue` is just a `Channel` and a `Flow` consuming that channel.